lenovo/ansible/README.rst

 |

-The tacp modules and module_utils files can be added to any of the following dfirectories:
+The ThinkAgile CP Ansible modules and module_utils files can be added to any of the following dfirectories:

 - any directory added to the ``ANSIBLE_LIBRARY`` environment variable (``$ANSIBLE_LIBRARY`` takes a colon-separated list like ``$PATH``)